-During the period of this report, the litigation in respect of one of the remaining positions, being the property in France, was concluded.
-Accordingly, the Administrators are currently working in conjunction with SFAM and local advisors in order to sell the property.
+As previously reported, litigation in respect of one of the remaining positions, being a property in France, has now concluded.
+Accordingly, the Administrators are currently working in conjunction with SFAM and local agents to sell the property which is a chateau and over 100 hectares of land.
+Additionally, there is a further loan outstanding to a private client which is not yet due for repayment.